-About The Sanofi Challenge
+About the Sanofi Challenge

-Our aim is to raise £100,000 for the Teenage Cancer Trust and the Children's Medical & Research Foundation in Ireland in 2012.
-Six time world swimming champion and the Teenage Cancer Trust supporter, Mark Foster comments, "The Sanofi Challenge for Teenage Cancer Trust is a great initiative centred around promoting wellbeing and personal growth.
+For every £100 raised in sponsorship we travelled a mile in our challenge and so far have travelled over 1,600 miles raising £160,000 through all sorts of physical challenges.
+Six time world swimming champion and Teenage Cancer Trust supporter, Mark Foster comments, "The Sanofi Challenge for Teenage Cancer Trust is a great initiative centred around promoting wellbeing and personal growth.
 As well as inspiring and encouraging participants to challenge themselves, they will also be raising money for an important cause."

 For a detailed account of the Great Big Monster Sea Swim, photos and information on how you can still sponsor this challenge visit - www.sanofi-inspires.co.uk